Click here for the recording of the webinar

 Seeds for everyone!

-Seeds at risk is co-published by SWISSAID and the Rosa Luxemburg Foundation in partnership with the Alliance for Food Sovereignty in Africa (AFSA), the Association for Plant Breeding for the Benefit of Society (APBREBES) and Southeast Asia Regional Initiatives for Community Empowerment (SEARICE).
+Seeds at risk is co-published by SWISSAID and the Rosa Luxemburg Foundation in partnership with the Alliance for Food Sovereignty in Africa (AFSA), the Association for Plant Breeding for the Benefit of Society (APBREBES) and the Southeast Asia Regional Initiatives for Community Empowerment (SEARICE).